-This policy has been created by senior staff and governors to ensure consistency and progression in the school's approach to Religious Education, enabling children to develop their understanding of Christianity and other major world religions in order that they develop tolerance and understanding of the local, national and global communities in which they live.
-Religious Education is unique in the school curriculum in that it is neither a core nor a foundation subject; the 1988 Education Act states that 'Religious Education has equal standing in relation to core subjects of the National Curriculum in that it is compulsory for all registered pupils'.
+This policy has been created by senior staff and governors to ensure consistency and progression in the school's approach to Religious Education, enabling children to develop their understanding of Christianity and other major world religions and world views.
+In order that they develop respect and understanding of the local, national and global communities in which they live.
+Religious Education is unique in the school curriculum as part of the basic curriculum and under the 1996 education Act 'In the case of a controlled school, the provision for religious education for pupils at the school which is required by section 352(1) (a) to be included in the school's basic curriculum shall be provision for religious education and in accordance with an agreed syllabus adopted for the school or for those pupils.
+Voluntary controlled schools with a religious character, RE must be taught according to the Agreed Syllabus unless parents request RE in accordance with the trust deed of the school.